 Dr. Justin Bush, PhD

 Dr. Bush earned his Masters’ and doctorate degrees at the University of Washington and a Bachelor’s degree in psychology at Gonzaga University.
-He’s worked at hospitals, school districts, and community mental health clinics to further his expertise within innovative healthcare, therapeutic, and educational settings throughout his career including: Seattle Children’s Hospital, the Momentous Institute, and Pediatric Associates of the Northwest.
+He’s worked at hospitals, school districts, community mental health clinics, and primary care pediatric clinics to further his expertise within innovative healthcare, therapeutic, and educational settings throughout his career including: Seattle Children’s Hospital, the Momentous Institute, and Pediatric Associates of the Northwest.
 In 2010, Dr. Bush co-founded PDYF with Dr. Vázquez.
 As a licensed psychologist, he is passionate about helping youth, parents, and families gain clarity about their unique profile of character strengths so they can learn to use them to solve problems and see what is best in themselves and apply it to their daily lives.

 Dr. Veronica Vázquez, PhD

 Dr. Vázquez co-founded PDYF in 2010 and has been exclusively in private practice as a psychologist in Portland, Oregon since 2012.
 She earned Bachelor degrees in Psychology and Law & Society at Purdue University followed by a Master’s degree at the University of Louisville.
 She then earned her doctorate at Loyola University of Chicago.
 She is a bilingual (Spanish & English) and bicultural psychologist whose expertise is in conducting diagnostic evaluations with children, adolescents, and adults with Neurodevelopmental Disorders, including Autism Spectrum Disorders.
 As a licensed psychologist, she is committed to helping youth and families learn about their strengths and weaknesses so they can work toward their goals while navigating life challenges and live to their fullest potential.